Salem Radio Network News Friday, December 5, 2025

 Audio By Carbonatix

-BANGKOK (AP) — A part of a road in Bangkok collapsed on Wednesday, leaving a large sinkhole that disrupted traffic, damaged infrastructure and prompted evacuations in the surrounding area.
+BANGKOK (AP) — A part of a road in Bangkok collapsed Wednesday, leaving a large sinkhole that disrupted traffic, damaged infrastructure and prompted evacuations in the surrounding area.

-There were no casualties but three vehicles were damaged by the collapse, said Bangkok governor Chadchart Sittipunt.
-He said officials believe the collapse was caused by an ongoing construction of an underground train station.
+There were no casualties but three vehicles were damaged by the collapse in Thailand’s capital, Bangkok city Gov. Chadchart Sittipunt said, adding that officials believe the collapse was caused by construction work at an underground train station.

-Videos of the moment of the collapse show the face of the road slowly sinking down, pulling down several electricity poles and damaging water pipes.
+Videos of the collapse showed the face of the road slowly sinking, pulling down several electricity poles and damaging water pipes.
 Cars tried to back away as the hole grew larger and completely severed the four-lane road.
-One edge of the hole stopped right in front of a police station, exposing its underground structure.
+One edge of the hole stopped in front of a police station, exposing its underground structure.

-A nearby hospital said it would close the outpatient services for two days.
-The Bangkok city officials said the hospital’s structure was not affected, but people were ordered to be evacuated from the police station and other nearby buildings.
+People were evacuated from the police station and other buildings.
+A nearby hospital said it would close the outpatient services for two days, although Bangkok city officials said the hospital’s structure was not affected.

-Officials have also cut electricity and water in the area.
-Chadcharts said relevant authorities are working to fix the hole as fast as they could amid concerns that a heavy rain could cause further damage.
-Bangkok is currently in a monsoon season.
+Officials cut electricity and water in the area as a precaution.
+Chadchart said crews were working to fix the hole as quickly as possible, fearing heavy rain could cause further damage.
+Bangkok is experiencing its rainy season, which typically extends from May through October.

 Previous